2017–18 Kansas Jayhawks men's basketball team: NCAA Corruption scandal, FBI Probe

 On February 23, 2018, Kansas was announced as one of 27 schools that had players being investigated by the FBI's probe into corruption in college basketball which began with an investigation of Louisville and their former head coach Rick Pitino.
-Kansas' involvement was specifically a former player being named in Christian Dawkins' expense reports for seeking thousands of dollars of reimbursements for expenses incurred from recruits families.
+Kansas' involvement was specifically a former player being named in Christian Dawkins' expense reports for seeking thousands of dollars of reimbursements for expenses incurred from recruits’ families.
 Former player Josh Jackson's mother reportedly received a $2,700 payment, which was listed in the report.
 Also named in the report were fellow Kansas Division I team Wichita State, Big 12 members Iowa State and Texas, as well as perennial power house programs Duke, North Carolina, Kentucky, and Michigan State.

 Roster

 Schedule and results

+Beginning with the home game against Kansas State, wins in games in which Silvio De Sousa played are officially vacated.
+He did not play in the games KU won on February 6 versus TCU, February 17 versus WVU and on February 24 at Texas Tech, so those wins were not vacated.
+The original results are listed in the table.